|

 can remember having a similar problem when I bought a hard drive for a PC in

 2003.
 I fixed that – if only I could remember what I did.
-But then this morning when I switched it
+But then this morning when I switched it on,

-on, it started to boot up Windows, gave up and hung.
+it started to boot up Windows, gave up and hung.
 And that was it.
 Now it

 won’t boot into Windows at all.
 I suspect that old hard drives that have been

-laying idle for some years aren’t quite at their
+laying idle for some years aren’t quite at their best.
+I’m going to give up

-while).
+on this silly idea now (at least for a little while).
 I spent the morning sulking in NeverWinter,

 where trolls have become endemic.
-Following on from the success of
+Following on from the success of yesterday’s

-enjoy another of their cultural wonders today.
+another of their cultural wonders today.
 Lullingstone Roman Villa was open, according to

 the English Heritage website, so we arranged to meet up at the place with